xiix0/scam/README.md

-You will have long and healthy life.
+You like to form new friendships and make new acquaintances.